rickli-cloud/headscale-console/README.md

 ### Options

 Currently still in beta and not yet fully documented.
-See [`src/lib/store/config.ts`](https://github.com/rickli-cloud/headscale-console/tree/main/src/lib/store/config.ts) for now.
+See [`src/lib/store/config.ts`](./src/lib/store/config.ts) for now.

-## Building from Source
+## Build from Source

 ### WebAssembly

-Manual instructions are available in [`wasm/`](https://github.com/rickli-cloud/headscale-console/tree/main/wasm).
+Manual instructions are available in [`wasm/`](./wasm).
 CI workflows also publish prebuilt WASM artifacts.

 ### Frontend